14islands/r3f-scroll-rig/README.md

 # @14islands/r3f-scroll-rig
-Progressively enhance a React website with WebGL using `react-three-fiber` and a virtual/hijacked scrollbar.
+Progressively enhance a React website with WebGL using `@react-three/fiber` and a virtual/hijacked scrollbar.

 > 💡 This lib has been tested with `create-react-app` and `gatsby.js`.